Salvo-32/IoT-FirstIndividualAssignment/README.md

         * A deeper analysis of website's framework and how it is regenerated with updated values from the sensor is provided in the next two sections

     * [AWS Lambda](https://aws.amazon.com/lambda/) is a serverless compute service that lets you run code without provisioning or managing servers, creating workload-aware cluster scaling logic, maintaining event integrations, or managing runtimes.
-        * This project involves a Python Lambda function (see [Lambda1.py source code](AWS_Backend/Lambda.py)) that is triggered by the two above mentioned IoT Rules.
+        * This project involves a Python Lambda function (see [lambda_function.py source code](AWS_Backend/lambda_function.py)) that is triggered by the two above mentioned IoT Rules.
         * The goal of this function is to dinamically generate the [Web dashboard](README.md/Web-dashboard), in spite of the concept of dynamic web-page is not provided by AWS S3.
 Every time the lambda is triggered, overwrites a new html file (i.e. html web dashboard) in the S3 public bucket containing the latest value retrieved from the DynamoDB table in the last hour, the aggregated values (min, max, avg) and a set of buttons to enable/disable the actuator.
         * The lambda function makes use of [Boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html), which is the AWS SDK for Python to create, configure, and manage AWS services (in this scenario DynamoDB and S3)
         * Initially the lambda queries the DynamoDB table via the Boto3 using a dynamodb client.
-This retrieves all the values since last hour, then it processes the minimum, the maximum and the average value for the temperature and the light.
-After that it puts all these elements inside a string containing HTML framework of the web dashboard, eventually it generates and puts a new S3 object (its body is the string containg HTML code) inside the S3 bucket via a Boto3 S3 client.
+This retrieves all the values since last hour, then it processes the minimum, the maximum and the average values for the temperature and the light.
+After that it puts all the elements inside a string containing HTML framework of the web dashboard and finally generates a new S3 object (its body is the string containg HTML code) inside the S3 bucket via a Boto3 S3 client.
-        * The lambda function puts javascript code inside the HTML file, too.
-The script is used to remotely enable/disable the actuators.
+        * The lambda function puts as well javascript code inside the HTML file to remotely enable/disable the actuators.
         * For a secure use of the script and to access the AWS web services from the outside, it is foundamental to employ [Amazon Cognito](https://aws.amazon.com/cognito/) and [AWS SDK for JavaScript](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/).
 The following picture shows the idea
             ![JsCognitoIOT](Picture/JsCognitoIOT.jpg, "JsCognitoIOT")
             * Amazon Cognito lets you add user sign-up, sign-in, and access control to your web and mobile apps quickly and easily.
 It provides a restriced access key, the one show into the lambda function, to access the IoT devices
             * AWS SDK for JavaScript simpliﬁes use of AWS Services by providing a set of libraries that are consistent and familiar for JavaScript developers.
-            * To correctly configure both the Amazon Cognito and AWS SDK for JavaScript, please refers to this [AWS official tutorial](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/getting-started-browser.html)
+            * To correctly configure both Amazon Cognito and AWS SDK for JavaScript, please refers to this [AWS official tutorial](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/getting-started-browser.html).
+            * As you can see both from the pictures and the [lambda source code](AWS_Backend/lambda_function.py) the js script consists of three key elements: inclusion of the ```AWS SDK for JavaScript``` as external reference, ```AWS.CognitoIdentityCredentials``` method grants a secure access to AWS services and ```AWS.IotData.Publish``` allows pubblication of MQTT message according to the desired topic.

 * Web dashboard is an HTML/JS file hosted by an S3 bucket that provide the following functionalities:
     * Display latest values from the two sensors